SUSH1237/Battery-Discharge-Simulation/README.md

 # Battery-Discharge-Simulation
-Simulink model of a 132A battery discharge circuit analyzing safe current delivery to 6 parallel loads (2.48 ohms)
+Simulink model of a 24A battery discharge circuit analyzing safe current delivery to 4 loads from 4 batteries (2 ohms each) with switching logic to discharge one battery for every load until all batteries are discharged.

-# 132A Battery Discharge Circuit Simulation (Simulink)
+# 24A Battery Discharge Circuit Simulation (Simulink)

 ## Overview
-This project models a **132 A battery discharge circuit** using **MATLAB/Simulink**.
+This project models a **24 A battery discharge circuit** using **MATLAB/Simulink**.
 The goal of the model is to analyze **safe current delivery from a battery to a connected load** and observe how current and voltage behave during high-current discharge conditions.

 This simulation was developed as part of research work in a **PV/EV charging systems laboratory**.